 This could be fear of snakes that a person does not face in his or her day to day life.
 However, phobias are the most common type of anxiety disorder.

-Simple phobias like fear of needles may begin as childhood and continue till adulthood.
+Simple phobias like fear of needles may begin in childhood and continue till adulthood.
 Some of these like fear of the dark may emerge at early ages between four and eight (or earlier) and often disappear on their own as the child gets older and usually do not cause problems in adulthood.

 Complex phobias usually start later in life.
 Social phobia for example begins during teenage years and agoraphobia in the late teens to early twenties.
 These may last several years and if left untreated caused severe debility.
 Those with social phobias or with agoraphobia may be rendered unable to leave their homes at all.